What is the System Reserved Partition in Disk Management Console

 system reserved partition - bcd error

-Prevent the creation of System Reserved partition during Windows Setup
+Prevent the creation of the System Reserved partition during Windows Setup

-If you don’t plan to use the BitLocker feature, you can prevent the creation of the System Reserved partition when you clean install Windows.
+If you don’t plan to use BitLocker, you can prevent the creation of the System Reserved partition when you perform a clean install of Windows.
 In an unformatted hard drive, you can use Diskpart, a third-party disk-management utility, or Windows startup disk to manually create a single primary partition utilizing all the unallocated space.
 Don’t do the partitioning stuff via the Windows Setup GUI.
 To create a single primary partition using Diskpart on a clean hard disk, follow these steps:

 1. When Windows Setup starts, before you select the partition to install Windows, press Shift+F10 to open Command Prompt.